pford68/aurora-proxy/README.md

 # aurora-proxy
-Confogurable Reverse Proxy written in NodeJS.
+Configurable Reverse Proxy written in NodeJS.
 Should be kept alive with a process manager like PM2.